-Practicing since 1986 in the Greater New York Area.
-Co-Owner and Director of VETSnyc (Riverside Animal Hospital, Riverside Veterinary Group, Yorktown Animal Hospital, and Mobile Vet Express).
+Practicing veterinary medicine since 1986 in the Greater New York Area.
+Founder and Previous Director of Riverside Animal Hospital, Riverside Veterinary Group, and Riverside Animal Clinic.
+Current owner and director Yorktown Animal Hospital, Peekskill Cortlandt Veterinary Hospital and Mobile Vet Express).

 Dr Raclyn was recently chosen after a nationwide search to star in a pilot show for the A & E network.
 The filming of the pilot concluded last year, but the project is still sitting on a shelf at A & E.